nanog75/hackathon/_day1/2019-02-17-step-1-understand-day-1-operations.md

 ## Before we Begin

+`rtr2` is exclusively for use by the Day0 group in your team.
+You will be able to incorporate the changes meant for rtr2 and test them only after the Day0 group successfully performs ZTP on rtr2. {: .notice--warning}

 Make sure you have access to a Pod based on the pod number assigned to you.
 The instructions to connect to your pod can be found here: